Goyang International Flower Festival

+Recent editions have integrated environmental ESG (Environmental, Social, and Governance) values.
+In partnership with the Korea Arboreta and Gardens Institute, the 2026 festival launched a public campaign to support the restoration of forests damaged by wildfires, allowing visitors to participate directly in environmental recovery efforts.

 History

 The festival started as Goyang Korea Flower Show in 1991, and was held as an annual, domestic event until 1996.
 From 1997 to 2012, the Goyang International Flower Festival was held every three years.
 Since 2013, it returned to being held annually.
 It has since attracted 5.7 million people and has grown into one of the most famous international flower festivals in Korea.